tcw0/check24-messenger-challenge/README.md

 ### Run application

-1. Clone respository using `git clone: https://github.com/tcw0/check24-messenger-challenge.git`
+1. Clone respository using `git clone https://github.com/tcw0/check24-messenger-challenge.git`
 2. Frontend:
    1. Move to the client folder using `cd client`
    2. Install the necessary dependencies using `npm install`